ipfs/team-mgmt/README.md

 You can consult all IPFS related calls and events on the [IPFS Community Calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com&ctz=UTC) you can watch for events and sync to.

-## Timezone: `UTC`

-All of our times are set according to the **UTC** timezone (or should be).
-This is much easier than adjusting times manually to accommodate different time zones, for a distributed team.
-If our calendar's location is set to Reykjavík, Iceland, it is because Iceland is always on UTC time.
-It is recommended that you know your timezone's difference from UTC for ease of scheduling.
-Sites like http://everytimezone.com can help with this..

 ### IRC

 We hangout on IRC for lots of Dev Chat.
 You can find us on Freenode on the following channels: